SPLATPLAYS/FuelWatchWA-Improvements/README.md

 # FuelWatch AU Project by SPLATPLAYS

 A Flask web application that helps users find the closest and cheapest fuel stations in Western Australia using the FuelWatch API.
+Get real-time fuel prices and find the best deals near you.

 ## Features

 - Search for fuel stations by suburb or address in Western Australia
+- Filter by fuel types (ULP, PULP, Diesel, LPG, etc.)
 - Display the 30 closest fuel stations to your location
-- Show fuel prices, station details, and distance information
+- Show real-time fuel prices and distance information
-- Real-time data from WA FuelWatch
-- Mobile-responsive design
+- Mobile-responsive design for easy use on any device
+- Automatic geolocation using OpenStreetMap
+- Support for all WA regions

 ## Prerequisites

-- Python 3.8+
+- Python 3.8 or higher
 - pip (Python package installer)
+- Web browser (Chrome, Firefox, Safari, etc.)
+- Internet connection

 ## Installation